ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_lab/lab09.md

     reviewer age in years.
 In your solution, please make use of the `ageInSecondsToAgeInYears(seconds)` function that you wrote in a previous step.

+6.  `def averageReviewerAge(reviewerAgeDict)` should take, as its parameter, the result of calling `reviewerToAgeInYears`, that is, a dictionary that maps reviewer names to reviewer ages.
+It should return the average age, in years, of a reviewer, as a floating point number (that is, the average age could be `27.6` years, for example.)
+As a hint: if you have a dictionary foo, you can get a list of all of its value by

+7.  `def beerToNumReviews(data)` should return a `defaultdict(int)` where the keys are `beer/name`,
+    and the values are a count
+    of how many reviews appear for that beer.

+8.  `def beerToListOfReviews(data)` should return a `defaultdict(list)` where the keys are `beer/name`,
+    and the value for each key is a list of all of the individual `review/overall` values for that beer.
+These lists may indeed contain duplicates if multiple reviewers rated a beer the same.

+9.  `def beerToAvgReview(data)` should return a dictionary (the regular kind) where they keys are `beer/name`, and each value is average rating for that beer.
+You should make use of the `beerToNumReviews(data)` and `beerToListOfReviews(data)`

 When you have written definitions for each of these functions, you can test them in either, or preferably both, of the following ways: